morrownr/USB-WiFi/README.md

 [StarTech.com 5ft USB 2.0 Extension Cable](https://www.amazon.com/5ft-Desktop-USB-Extension-Cable/dp/B001K9BFB8)

 [Cablecc USB 3.0 Type-A Male to Female Extension Dock Station Docking Cable](https://www.amazon.com/Cablecc-Female-Extension-Station-Docking/dp/B07SH4RZ6S)

+Note: Some adapters won't work with some extention cables and cradles.
+It is best to buy from retailers that will let you return their products as it seems the only way to know is trial and error.

 Important: Price and availability of listed adapters is subject to change.
 Updating the list of adapters does take a considerable amount of time.
 I try to complete a review of the links at least once per month.
 This site has increased in popularity to the point that readers of this site may cause inventory problems for some sellers at times so you may need to wait for inventory to be refreshed.
 To help with this problem, I have listed multiple links from multiple sellers for some products.
 If you see any problems, please post in `Issues.`